INSIDE: Roam the Gnome’s Epic Guide to Visiting the OFFICIAL SANTA CLAUS POST OFFICE in Lapland!

 Did you know you can visit the MAIN SANTA POST OFFICE in Rovaniemi, Lapland in REAL LIFE?

 The Santa Claus Main Post Office is located in Santa Claus Village Lapland, just metres from the Arctic Circle crossing line.

-If you’ve ever wanted to write a letter to Santa and get a reply , this is the place to send your mail.
+If you’ve ever wanted to write a letter to Santa and get a reply from the Big Man himself, THIS is the place to send your mail.

 Main Post Office for Santa

 The Official Post Office at Santa Village Lapland is operated by the Finnish Postal Service.